 #3) Once the screen prototype and functional specifications are in place, the tester should start writing the cases with the following approach and criteria.

-- Functional Cases: On the other hand, Login button and the Hyperlinks (Forgot Password? & Registration) are dynamic fields which require user interaction by clicking on the controls, which will do some action afterward.
+- Functional Cases: The login button and the Hyperlinks (Forgot Password? & Registration) are dynamic fields that require user interaction by clicking on the controls, which will do some action afterward.

-- Database Cases: Once the user enters the username and password, the tests may be written to check the related database for, whether the username & password is checked in the right database and table and also the user has the permission to login to the application under test.
+- Database Cases: Once the user enters the username and password, the tests may be written to check the related database for, whether the username & password is checked in the right database & table, and also the user has the permission to log in to the application under test.

 - Process Tests: This is related to the process (not the actions associated with the visible controls available on the screen) associated with the feature and the functionality.
-For Example, clicking Forgot Password link in the above sample screen may send an Email to the user.
+For Example, clicking Forgot Password link in the above sample screen may email the user.
 So, maybe an Email needs to be tested for the proper process and confirmation.

-4) Finally, keep the “BAOE mantra”, means i) Basic Flow ii) Alternate Flow iii) Options and iv) Exceptions for the complete coverage of the functional flow and feature to be tested.
-Every concept should be applied to positive and negative tests.
+4) Finally, keep the “BAOE mantra”, which means i) Basic Flow ii) Alternate Flow iii) Options and iv) Exceptions for the complete coverage of the functional flow and feature to be tested.
+Every concept should apply to positive and negative tests.